A fantastical retelling of the Japanese myth of Izanami and Izanagi from the internationally bestselling author of Out

 On an island in the shape of a teardrop live two sisters.
 One is admired far and wide, the other lives in her shadow.
 One is the Oracle, the other is destined for the Underworld.

-But what will happen when she returns to the island for revenge?
+But what will happen when she returns to the island?

 “Daring and disturbing … [Kirino is] prepared to push the human limits of this world … Remarkable”

 los Angeles Times